ravendb/bootcamp/src/unit2/lesson4/README.md

-# Unit 2, Lesson 4 - Mapping(, filtering) and reducing
+# Unit 2, Lesson 4 - Mapping, Filtering, and Reducing

-Hello again!

-In the [previous lesson](../lesson3/README.md), you learned how to create multi-map indexes and that was amazing.
-Right?
+In the [previous lesson](../lesson3/README.md), you learned how to create multi-map indexes.
+That was amazing, right?

 In this lesson you will learn how to create `Map-Reduce indexes`.

 ## What is Map-Reduce?

-In essence, it is just a way to take a big task and divide it into discrete tasks that can be done in parallel.
+In essence, it is a way to take a big task and divide it into discrete tasks that can be done in parallel.

 A Map-Reduce process is composed of a `Map` function that projects data from